Degenerate coupled-cluster theory: Numerical Tests

 Once we raise the rank to $\Delta$CCSD, the theory's accuracy and thus utility improve dramatically.
 It has roots for all states and the excitation energies are nearly exact for both one- and two-electron excitations (errors less than 0.03 eV), as foreshadowed by Fig.\ \ref{fig:CH+_U}.
-Unlike EOM-CCSD, which has errors approaching 1 eV for two-electron excitations (and lacks roots for three-electron excitations; see below), $\Delta$CCSD displays uniform high accuracy for any state insofar as the state's wave function is dominated by a linear combination of degenerate determinants.
+Unlike EOM-CCSD, which has errors approaching 1 eV for two-electron excitations (and lacks roots for three-electron excitations), $\Delta$CCSD displays uniform high accuracy for any state insofar as the state's wave function is dominated by a linear combination of degenerate determinants.

-Only when a wave function has a noticeable contribution from an energetically nearby determinant (the situation that may be variously referred to as strong correlation, quasidegeneracy, intruder states,\cite{Schucan1972,Paldus1993,Piecuch1994} etc.)\ does a higher-order $\Delta$CC method become necessary to maintain accuracy.
-Hence, the performance expectation of $\Delta$CC theory is the same as that of single-reference CC theory for nondegenerate ground states, which is well documented.\cite{shavitt,bartlettRMP,BartlettWIRE2012}
+Only when a wave function has a noticeable contribution from an energetically nearby determinant (the situation that may be variously referred to as strong correlation, nondynamical correlation, quasidegeneracy, etc.)\ does a higher-order $\Delta$CC method become necessary to maintain accuracy.
+Hence, the performance expectation of $\Delta$CC theory is essentially the same as that of single-reference CC theory for nondegenerate ground states, which is well documented.\cite{shavitt,bartlettRMP,BartlettWIRE2012}

-The performance of $\Delta$CC and SUMRCC theories are essentially the same except for the lowest-rank members:\ SUMRCCS has roots for all excitations and its excitation energies are better than the $\Delta$CCS roots, though not necessarily superior to the CIS or EOM-CCS roots when the latter exist.
-The similarity in performance of higher-rank members originates from the same in their ans\"{a}tze, and a closer inspection shows that SUMRCC is slightly more accurate than $\Delta$CC of the same rank at an unnoticeably elevated cost because the latter erases some higher-order excitation amplitudes by projectors.
-This slight accuracy boost of SUMRCC comes at the cost of losing the black-box nature of the method.
+The results of the $\Delta$CC and QCC calculations are interchangeable except for those of the lowest-rank members:\ QCCS has roots for all excitations and its excitation energies are better than the $\Delta$CCS roots, though not necessarily superior to the CIS or EOM-CCS roots when the latter exist.
+The similarity in performance of higher-rank members originates from the same in their ans\"{a}tze, and a closer inspection shows that QCC is slightly more accurate than $\Delta$CC of the same rank at an unnoticeably elevated cost.
+This slight accuracy boost of QCC comes at the cost of losing the black-box nature of the method. $\Delta$CC and QCC theories are both applicable to a GMS, and their comparable performance for bond breaking will be investigated in the future.